 - Presentation "American Creosote Works, Pensacola, FL, June 6, 2012 (PDF) (25 pp, 1.13MB, About PDF

-EPA will finalize the Focused FS Report in 2012.
-EPA will then begin work on the site’s Proposed Plan and ROD for OU-3.
-The OU-3 ROD will combine OU-1 and OU-3 into one OU (OU-3).
+EPA will finalize the site wide Focused FS Report in 2014.
+EPA will then begin work on the site wide Proposed Plan and ROD for all three operable units.

 EPA completed the last Five-Year Review in 2011 and plans to complete the next Five-Year Review in 2016.